itobey/datadog-api-collector/README.md

 # Datadog Api Collector

+More information on this tool can be found in my [blog post](https://it-obey.com/index.php/datadog-as-an-intermediary-for-gathering-metrics/).

 # About

 The Datadog agent reports your systems metrics to Datadog and the official API permits retrieval of point-data which is